 How to Join a Fraternity or Sorority

 Fraternities and sororities select their members through a recruitment process.
-This process begins with the opening weekend of New Student Days.
-During this time groups are allowed to hold various mixers and informational sessions so that new students can learn about which group would be the best fit.
+This process begins with New Student Days.
+During this time, groups are allowed to hold various mixers and informational sessions so that new students can learn about which group would be the best fit.

-Vontact the Colt Kraus, Director of Student Life, at firstname.lastname@example.org for more information.
+Contact Kara Siedhoff, Coordinator of Student Engagement at email@example.com or 402.461.7487 for more information.

-Hastings College and the Inter-Greek Council policies mandate that the recruitment process be alcohol-free and students attend an anti-hazing presentation held in conjunction with Bid Night.
+Hastings College and the Inter-Greek Council policies mandate that the recruitment process be alcohol-free.
+All students must attend an anti-hazing presentation held in conjunction with Bid Night.